ryancheley/djangocon-us-2025/presentation/slides/02d-intro-ryan.md

 ???

-I believe in the importance of documentation and the great benefit it can have on intrateam communication
+- importance of documentation
+- great benefit for communication